spdx/spdx-spec/chapters/3-package-information.md

 * `NONE` if the package contains no copyright information whatsoever; or
 * `NOASSERTION`, if

-    (i) the SPDX document creator has made no attempt to determine this field; or
+  - the SPDX document creator has made no attempt to determine this field; or

-    (ii) the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).
+  - the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

 **3.17.2** Intent: Record any copyright notices for the package.